is343/react-native-ankidroid/README.md

 ///////////////////////////////////

-// Name of deck which will be created in AnkiDroid const deckName = "API Sample";
+// Name of deck which will be created in AnkiDroid const deckName = "API Sample Name";
-// Name of model which will be created in AnkiDroid (can be any string) const modelName = "com.yourapp.apisample";
+// Name of model which will be created in AnkiDroid (can be any string) const modelName = "Sample Model Name";
-// Used to save a reference to this deck in the SharedPreferences (can be any string) const dbDeckReference = "com.your.app.api.decks";
+// Used to save a reference to this deck in the SharedPreferences (can be any string) const dbDeckReference = "com.your.app.decks";
-// Used to save a reference to this model in the SharedPreferences (can be any string) const dbModelReference = "com.your.app.api.models";
+// Used to save a reference to this model in the SharedPreferences (can be any string) const dbModelReference = "com.your.app.models";
 // Optional space separated list of tags to add to every note const tags = ["API_Sample", "my", "tags"];
 // List of field names that will be used in AnkiDroid model